 –World’s Safest Cities

 Image by Svalbard Airport on Facebook

 Another frosty fly zone on the world’s most dangerous airport list is the snow-covered Svalbard Airport.
-The runway is built on the ice, and it’s also the location of the worst aviation crash in the history of Norway, which killed 141 people in 1996.
+It’s also the location of the worst aviation crash in the history of Norway, which killed 141 people in 1996.

 10. Gustaf III Airport (Caribbean)

 With its location on iconic Saint Barthelemy (also known as St. Barts), it’s hard to imagine troubling air travel conditions in an area so idyllic.
 The runway to land is relatively small (just over 640 meter) and stops just before the turquoise-hued waters this picturesque paradise is known for.